NCAR/DART/docs/pages/DART2_Miscellany.md

 `DART/mkmf/mkmf.template` file depends on how your netCDF was built.

-#### My model runs in single precision and I want to compile DART the same way.
+> My model runs in single precision and I want to compile DART the same way.

-We recommend that you run an assimilation with Fortran double precision reals (e.g. all real values are real\*8 or 64 bits).
-However if your model is compiled in single precision (real\*4 or 32 bits) then there is an option to build DART the same way.
-Edit `DART/common/types_mod.f90` and change the definition of `R8` to equal `R4` (comment out the existing line and comment in the following line).
+We recommend that you run an assimilation with Fortran 64-bit reals (e.g. all real values are real\*8 or 'double precision').
+However if your model is compiled with 32-bit reals (real\*4 or 'single precision') there is an option to build DART the same way.
+Edit `DART/assimilation_code/modules/utilities/types_mod.f90` and change the definition of `R8` to equal `R4` (comment out the existing line and comment in the following line).
 Rebuild all DART executables and it will run with single precision reals.
 We declare every real variable inside DART with an explicit size, so we do not recommend using compiler flags to try to change the default real variable precision because it will not affect the DART code.

 ### Questions about Using DART

 <span id="Using"></span>

-#### I'm trying to run an MPI filter and I'm getting N copies of every message.
+> I'm trying to run an MPI filter and I'm getting N copies of every message.

 Look in the log or in the standard output for the message:
 'initialize_mpi_utilities: Running with N MPI processes.'
 Instead of